Jolene (song)

 "Jolene" is a song written and recorded by American country music artist Dolly Parton.
-It was produced by Bob Ferguson and recorded at RCA Studio B in Nashville, Tennessee, on May 22, 1973.
-It was released on October 15, 1973, by RCA Victor, as the first single and title track from her album of the same name.
+It was produced by Bob Ferguson and recorded at RCA Studio B in Nashville, Tennessee on May 22, 1973, and then released on October 15, 1973 by RCA Victor as the first single and title track from her album of the same name.

-The song was ranked No. 217 on Rolling Stone magazine's list of "the 500 Greatest Songs of All Time" in 2004 and No. 63 on their revised list in 2021.
-According to Parton, it is her most-covered song.
+Considered by music critics to be one of the most representative songs of the country genre, the song was ranked No. 217 on Rolling Stone magazine's list of "the 500 Greatest Songs of All Time" in 2004 and No. 63 on the revised version of the list in 2021.
+The song was nominated at the Grammy Awards for Best Female Country Vocal Performance twice, in 1975 and 1976 for its live recording.

+The song was covered in English and Spanish by many artists, including Olivia Newton-John, the White Stripes, Miley Cyrus and Måneskin.
+Pentatonix 2016 version won the Grammy Award for Best Country Duo/Group Performance.
+In 2024, Beyoncé covered the song with significant changes in lyrics and production; the version reached the top ten of the US Billboard Hot 100 and the UK Official Singles Chart.

 Background

-According to Parton, the song was inspired by a red-headed bank clerk who flirted with her husband, Carl Dean, at his local bank branch around the time they were newly married.
+According to Parton, the song was inspired by a red-headed bank clerk who flirted with her husband, Carl Dean, at his local bank branch when they were newly married.
 In an interview, she also revealed that Jolene's name and appearance are based on that of a young fan who came on stage for her autograph.

-The thumb-picked guitar on the recording is by Chip Young.
+The real-life namesake may actually be Juline Whelan, noting her first name has always been confused with Jolene.

+The guitar parts on the recording were performed by Chip Young and Wayne Moss.
+Young played the primary thumb-picked part with Moss playing the complementary steel-string part that enters on the second refrain.
+Young got the fingerpicking pattern from a similar pattern played by Joe South.

 During an interview on The Bobby Bones Show in 2018, Dolly Parton revealed that she wrote "Jolene" on the same day that she wrote "I Will Always Love You".
+Parton said in a later interview, “I don’t really know if they were written in the same night“.